 AP NFL Most Valuable Player Award winners by position

 Since 2001, a quarterback has claimed NFL MVP every year but 2005, 2006, and 2012.
-As for Super Bowl MVP, wide receiver and linebacker have won a total of three times over the past decade, while a quarterback has taken home the honor on every other occasion.
+As for Super Bowl MVP, wide receiver and linebacker have won a total of four times over the past decade, while a quarterback has taken home the honor on every other occasion.

 Super Bowl MVP winners by position

 With so much talent at the quarterback position, debate is constantly brewing over which QB is best.

 Up-and-comers like Kyler Murray and Josh Allen have seen their star power rise recently, but future Hall of Famers, like Brady, Ben Roethlisberger, and recently retired Drew Brees still dominate the conversation.